wovo/hwpy/servers/readme.md

 remote GPIO servers

-These applications implement a GPIO server that can be used to control its GPIO pins over a serial line nusing a simple but fast protocol.
+These applications implement a GPIO server that can be used to control its GPIO pins over a serial line using a simple but fast protocol.

 The main purpose is to test Python code that manipulates GPIO pins without having to run the Python code on an embedded system.
 The python code runs on the (windows or linux) host, and communicates over a serial interface with the server.

-Additionally, it is easier to swap one Arduino dwith peripheral hardware for another one, than swapping the peripherals connected to a Raspberry Pi.
+Additionally, it is easier to swap one Arduino with peripheral hardware for another one, than swapping the peripherals connected to a Raspberry Pi.

 Protocol:
 - 115k2 baud
    - one-byte commands to the server: